Forensic Applications Consulting Technologies, Inc.

 Our training courses are designed for both law enforcement sensitive and general public audiences.
 Our law enforcement sensitive classes include step by step manufacturing processes, and tactical considerations for entry.

 Some consultants are unlawfully identifying themselves as "Industrial Hygienists" (a term defined by most State's statutes).
-Below is a standard "Statement of Qualifications" affidavit for FACTs lead Industrial Hygienist.
+Below is a standard "Statement of Qualifications" for FACTs lead Industrial Hygienist complete with a link to a detailed list of projects.

 FACTs has prepared Several web discussions on methlab and clanlab issues: